Blue5alamander/planet/include/planet/ecs/README.md

 # ECS

 * [`planet/ecs/component_proxy.hpp`](./component_proxy.hpp) -- A smart pointer which holds a reference to the component storage and an `entity_id` and is able to provide the component on demand.
 * [`planet/ecs/entities.hpp`](./entities.hpp) -- Manages the entities within the system and holds references to all component storages.
-Games will not use this type directly.
+A game will create a single instance of this type which will hold references to all entity storages.
 * [`planet/ecs/entity.hpp`](./entity.hpp) -- An entity.
 * [`planet/ecs/entity_id.hpp`](./entity_id.hpp) -- A strong reference counted identifier for an entity.
 * [`planet/ecs/entity_lookup`](./entity_lookup.hpp) -- An abstract type used by component storage to find the entities.
 This is an internal implementation detail.